Light, a form of matter and energy (m/e), has motion.

 The Orbiting Stars Diagrams reveal that...

-2. the motion of light is an AV = c or 186,000 mps relative to the spacepoint at which light was emitted.
+186,000 mps relative to the spacepoint at which it was emitted—are

 The Orbiting Stars Diagrams illustrate ...